Forgiving The Unforgivable (UPDATED)

 Forgiving Elevates You

 And not only does this understanding make difficult forgiving possible, but it is also a way of elevating yourself to a higher level of consciousness.
-I’ve always strived to avoid “lowering myself” to the level of those who hurt me or otherwise conduct themselves in a selfish, inconsiderate, or unacceptable manner.
+I’ve always tried to avoid “lowering myself” to the level of those who hurt me or otherwise conduct themselves in a selfish, inconsiderate, or unacceptable manner.
 But if, in a sense of retaliation, I were to lower myself to their level, conduct myself as they do, how does that make me any different than them?
 How does that help me achieve a higher level of consciousness?

 By looking at forgiveness in this same way—understanding that holding a grudge, or harboring bad thoughts and feelings, or longing for revenge, or hurtful words or behavior (or any other type of ill will directed toward others) is, in effect, conducting myself at a lower level of consciousnesses—I realized that forgiving others helps me achieve a higher level of consciousness.